chrisgrieser/shimmering-obsidian/documentation/Features for Developers.md

 <img src="https://i.imgur.com/nVT687p.png" alt="Cheatsheets" width=20%>

 ## Open various folders related to development
-- Refer to the section [Quick Access to hidden folders](Utility%20Features.md#Open-Various-Folders) for further information.
+- Refer to the section on [Quick Access to hidden folders](Utility%20Features.md#Open-Various-Folders) for further information.
-- 🆕 To quickly open local plugin folders in `.obsidian/plugins/` in Finder or the Terminal, use to the [Settings Search](Settings%20Search.md).
+- 🆕 To quickly open local plugin folders in `.obsidian/plugins/`, use to the [Settings Search](Settings%20Search.md).

-## Vault-Related features
+## Local plugin folders
-➡️ Refer to the section [Change & Access your Vault](Utility%20Features.md#Change-and-Access-your-Vault) for information on how to:
+- Refer to the section on [Settings Search](Settings%20Search.md) for further information.

+## Vault-related features
-- open the vault root in Finder
+➡️ Refer to the documentation of the [Vault Switcher](Vault%20Switcher.md) for information on how to switch vaults quickly and open the the vault root in Finder or the Terminal.
-- open the vault root in your Terminal
-- quickly open the Help Vault

 ## 🆕 Beta Plugins
 **`obeta`: Access beta-plugin-related commands.**